MasoniteFramework/docs/features/cache.md

 pip install pymemcache
 ```

-Then you can should define Memcached as default store and configure it with your Memcached server parameters:
+Then you should define Memcached as default store and configure it with your Memcached server parameters:

 ```python
 STORES = {